Use Azure Monitor logs to monitor HDInsight clusters

 If wanting to use Azure CLI and you haven't yet installed it, see Install the Azure CLI.

+New Azure Monitor experience is only available in East US and West Europe as a preview feature.
 It is recommended to place both the HDInsight cluster and the Log Analytics workspace in the same region for better performance.
 Azure Monitor logs is not available in all Azure regions.

 Enable Azure Monitor using the portal